Bit depth – meaning, calculation & influence on the sound

 The bit depth (engl. bit depth) describes the Resolution of the amplitude values in the digitization of audio signals.
 The higher it is, the finer volume differences can represent a system.

-• the dynamic Range,
+• the Dynamic Range,

 • the Intoxication behavior (quantization noise),